J. D. Gibbs

-Jason Dean "J. D." Gibbs (February 21, 1969 – January 11, 2019) was an American professional stock car racing driver and co-owner of Joe Gibbs Racing.
+Jason Dean Gibbs (February 21, 1969 – January 11, 2019) was an American professional stock car racing driver and co-owner of Joe Gibbs Racing.
 He also played college football at the College of William & Mary.

-Early life and football career
+Early life and education

 J. D. Gibbs was born on February 21, 1969, near Los Angeles, California.
 At the time his father, Joe Gibbs, was the assistant coach at the University of Southern California.
 His mother is the former Patricia Escobar.
 During Gibbs' childhood, he moved several times before settling in Washington, D.C.
-Once he graduated from Oakton High School, he attended the College of William & Mary in Williamsburg, Virginia.
-While attending, he was the defensive back and quarterback during the 1987–1990 seasons, as his father coached for the Washington Redskins.
+He attended and graduated from Oakton High School in Vienna, Virginia.

+Gibbs then attended the College of William & Mary in Williamsburg, Virginia, where he was a defensive back and quarterback for the William & Mary Tribe during the 1987 to 1990 seasons, while his father coached for the Washington Redskins.
 He helped the school team to two Division I Football Championship Subdivision (formerly Division I-AA) playoff appearances; the team won ten games in his senior season.

 Racing career

-After school, he became employed with Joe Gibbs Racing, a team his father started in July 1991.
+In July 1991, after college, he became employed with Joe Gibbs Racing, a team his father started in July 1991.
 The team, with only six employees, started racing with Dale Jarrett as the driver in 1992.

 In 1993, Gibbs was a tire changer on the team and was part of the 1993 Daytona 500 winning team.
 In the mid-1990s, J. D. started racing in the NASCAR Camping World East Series, as well as late-model events in North Carolina.
 Afterward, he started racing in the Craftsman Truck Series and Busch Series.

 In 1998, Gibbs became president of his father's team.
 After being the president for six years, his father returned to the Redskins after a 12-year hiatus.
 In 2007, he was rejoined with his father, once he retired for the second time.